How to Use Social Media as a Recruitment Tool

 Recruiting via social media can most certainly be beneficial if you use the right channels for your brand, and ensure that your content matches your audiences’ interests.

 Ready to take your social recruitment efforts to the next level?
 Check out these free tools that can help you amp up your social sourcing game, and start recruiting top talent today!
+You can also use Surestaff’s direct hire and executive recruiting services.

 “Social media allows you to make your jobs more human.
 Tell talent about the people behind your products.
 Trust your recruiters to be your digital warriors.
 Don’t second guess it.” – Celinda Appleby, Director of Global Talent Attraction at Visa